codyd51/gala/README.md

 ),
 ```

-_gala_ uses [strongarm](https://github.com/datatheorem/strongarm) for Mach-O parsing (in particular, finding the correct file offset for a given virtual address).
+*gala* uses [strongarm](https://github.com/datatheorem/strongarm) for Mach-O parsing during patching. *gala* relies on strongarm to find the appropriate file offset for the provided virtual address.

-_gala_ also provides `Patch` types that are especially convenient for producing custom iOS distributions.
+*gala* also provides `Patch` types that are especially convenient for producing custom iOS distributions.
 For example, it's straightforward to patch files that only exist within a mounted `.dmg`:

 ```python
 DmgPatchSet([